 In 2000, Ferris Olin became the founding director of the Margery Somers Foster Center at the Douglass Library.
 As part of the Center’s focus on women’s scholarship and leadership, Olin continued to work with curators at SC/UA to acquire, organize, and publicize archival collections documenting women's leadership in the arts.
 An important acquisition from this period was the archives of the National Association of Women Artists, which had donated its art collection to the Jane Voorhees Zimmerli Art Museum at Rutgers in 1992.
 From 1994, Olin served as co-curator of the Mary H. Dana Women Artists Series at the Douglass Library.
 Founded in 1971, this series is the oldest continuous exhibition program dedicated to showing the work of women artists.
 The presence of the series on campus contributed to the growing identity of Rutgers as a locus of research, documentation, and programming on women in the visual arts.
 The records of the series are now part of the Miriam Schapiro Archives.

-In 2006, Ferris Olin and Judith K. Brodsky, Professor Emerita at the Mason Gross School of the Arts, were appointed as founding director of the Rutgers Institute for Women and Art.
+In 2006, Ferris Olin and Judith K. Brodsky, Professor Emerita at the Mason Gross School of the Arts, were appointed as founding director of the Rutgers Institute for Women and Art, now named the Center for Women in the Arts and Humanities.
 Among the programs they established (with Judy Chicago, Susan Fisher Sterling and Arlene Raven) was The Feminist Art Project (TFAP), an international collaborative initiative celebrating the feminist art movement through providing opportunities for networking and shared publicity.
 It was at TFAP’s inaugural event in January 2006 that Vice President for Information Services and University Librarian Marianne Gaunt announced the establishment of the Schapiro Archives, formally recognizing the ongoing collecting initiative in honor of Miriam Schapiro’s key leadership in the feminist art movement.
 Miriam Schapiro had donated her own papers to the archives in 2004.
-The Miriam Schapiro Archives on Women Artists and the Institute for Women and Art continue to collaborate on collection development, programs, and exhibitions.
+The Miriam Schapiro Archives on Women Artists and the Center for Women in the Arts and Humanities continue to collaborate on collection development, programs, and exhibitions.
 In 2009–2010, the holdings of the Miriam Schapiro Archives were showcased in a major exhibition at the Special Collections and University Archives galleries, Bridging Generations: Women Artists and Organizations from Rutgers’ Collections.